twttao/principles-of-model-checking-notes/Modeling-Concurrent-Systems.md

----

-Insights 1
+> Insights 1

-`Non-determinism is speaking from an internal perspective with regard to the system `
+> Non-determinism is speaking from an internal perspective with regard to the system

-In *Example 2.2,*  the outgoing states from the state ***select*** is non-deterministic only because there is no way for the system *itself* to determine what drink will be selected.
+> In *Example 2.2,*  the outgoing states from the state ***select*** is non-deterministic only because there is no way for the system *itself* to determine what drink will be selected.
 However, it does not mean the event is random at a fundamental level.
 For the user of the beverage vending machine, the process of selecting a drink is quite deterministic.
 This is referred to as "underspecification" in the book.

----